Pepe (PEPE) Price Hits $0.0000 on Top Exchanges

-Pepe (PEPE) traded 3.7% higher against the U.S. dollar during the 24 hour period ending at 9:00 AM ET on October 19th.
-One Pepe token can currently be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-Over the last week, Pepe has traded up 5.5% against the U.S. dollar.
-Pepe has a market capitalization of $4.45 billion and approximately $764.95 million worth of Pepe was traded on exchanges in the last 24 hours.
+Pepe (PEPE) traded 1.4% lower against the dollar during the 24 hour period ending at 23:00 PM E.T. on October 24th.
+One Pepe token can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
+Pepe has a total market capitalization of $4.14 billion and approximately $508.91 million worth of Pepe was traded on exchanges in the last 24 hours.
+Over the last week, Pepe has traded down 4.8% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.